grame-cncm/faustcourse/session2/Lesson 2.md

 Let say that we would like to express our level control as a value between 0 and 100, instead of 0 and 1.
 We will have to scale down the signal produced by the slider by 100.

+[**demo**]
 ```
 process = _, (vslider("level", 0, 0, 100, 1), 100 : /) : * ;
 ```

+### expressions

+To end this lesson we would like to come back on how expressions are written in Faust.
+Let say that we want to multiply a signal by 0.5.
+We can write this in four different, but equivalent, ways.
+We can use Faust core syntax, infix notation, prefix notation, or partial application.

+[SLIDE 50: type of notations]

+In this slide we see the different notations of a very simple example, and how they are related to the core syntax.

 ### infix notation and syntactic sugar
 What about doing a simple multiplication between two numbers?
 Let's say 2 and 3.
 Here is the Faust program to write:

+[**demo**]
 ```
 process = 2, 3 : * ;
 ```
 Sometimes it is more convenient to use the usual infix notation:

+[**demo**]
 ```
 process = 2*3;
 ```